 MacBook Pro: It is available in one version that is having a 13inch screen and this is the only MacBook which includes a built-in optical SuperDrive.

-Retina display is one of the main attractions of Apple and many users intend to have a MacBook or Mac desktop just to enjoy the super retina display.
-In case of the MacBook, you will be able to choose from a 12 inch MacBook, retina MacBook pro of 13 and 15 inch that offer retina display.
+Retina display is one of the main attractions and many users intend to have a MacBook or Mac desktop just to enjoy the super retina display.
+In case of the MacBook, you will be able to choose from a 12 inch MacBook, retina MacBook pro of 13 and 15-inch that offers retina display.
 But when it comes to the Apple desktop, only 27inch iMac offers it.

 Screen size is another point to be considered in the Mac desktop vs laptop discussion.
-Yes, if it is about the screen size, then going for the Apple desktop is better as the ranges include 21.5-inch to 27-inch whereas the MacBook screen size ranges from 11inch-15inch.
+If it is about the screen size, then going for the Apple desktop is better as the ranges include 21.5-inch to 27-inch whereas the MacBook screen size ranges from 11inch-15inch.

 Processor speeds and performance:

 In every Mac category, all models have similar specs at the entry level.
-For example, iMac and Mac mini at entry level have 1.4GHz dual core Intel i5 processor.
-MacBook Air offers the same processor at the entry level but later it was upgraded to 1.6GHz processor.
-Apart from that, this MacBook Air is a bit different from the other two desktop models by offering the SSD and Flash Drive advantage.
+For example, iMac and Mac mini at entry level have 1.4GHz dual-core Intel i5 processor.
+MacBook Air offers the same processor at the entry level but later it was upgraded to the 1.6GHz processor.
+Apart from that, a MacBook Air is a bit different from the other two desktop models by offering the SSD and Flash Drive advantage.

 If the 13inch MacBook Air and MacBook Pro retina is compared, there is not much difference except the later one is having a better screen and processor.
-This 13inch MacBook Pro Retina starts with 2.7GHz dual core CPU, which is similar to the iMac 21.5 inch that include 2.7 GHz CPU as well.
+This 13inch MacBook Pro Retina starts with 2.7GHz dual-core CPU, which is similar to the iMac 21.5 inch that includes 2.7 GHz CPU as well.

-Again, Mac pro is having 3.7GHz Quad-Core Intel Xeon E5 which is comparable with iMac 3.5GHz of rated £1,849.
+Again, Mac Pro is having 3.7GHz Quad-Core Intel Xeon E5 which is comparable with iMac 3.5GHz.

-Graphics processing unit (GPU) also known as Graphics card usually manage the visual effects and make a great platform for smooth gaming.
+Graphics processing unit (GPU) also known as Graphics card usually manages the visual effects and make a great platform for smooth gaming.